butfirstchai.com

 • Pour the batter into the prepared loaf pan and smooth the top.
 Sprinkle some raw or demerara sugar and pumpkin seeds.

-1 tablespoon demerara, 1 tablespoon pumpkin seeds
+1 tablespoon pumpkin seeds optional but recommended

 • Bake for 45 to 50 minutes, until a toothpick test, comes out batter-free.